Chtholly-Boss/Chtholly-Boss/docs/blog/posts/pytorch-extension.md

 However, the official tutorial is a bit complicated.
 I will try to prune it down to the essential parts.

-!!! warning "Usage"
-    To call your custom extension, you must `import torch` at the beginning of your script.
-Otherwise, the extension will not be loaded.

 ## Binding

 First, create a cpp file `module.cpp` and include the header files: